Hennmeister/kv-store/README.md

 We also run the same tests with multiple database configurations (different search techniques, different buffer options, different sizes of various components) to ensure that the options behave consistenly across the board.

-TODO: DELETE THE FOLLOWING

-Marking scheme:

-Marking scheme (tentative) - Total 100 points + bonus (10 points)
-Experiments - 33 points
-Core Implementation - 52 points
-Software Engineering practices - 15 points

-List of report must-haves

--Description of design elements - concisely describe the different elements of your design (i.e., memtable, B-tree creation, extendible hashing, etc), and any interesting design decision you have made.
-This should correspond to the list of design elements below.
-Feel free to tell us about extra cool stuff you might have added.
-Please also tell us where to find the implementation of each design element in the code (i.e., file and function name).
--Project status - Give details on what works and what does not.
-If there are known bugs in your code, list them here.
--Experiments - please show experimental figures and explain your findings for each experiment.
-If you have some extra experiments that you did, put them here under a separate “Extra Experiments” heading.
--Testing - Testing is a very important part of any implementation, Mention how you tested your implementation, if you have several unit and integration tests, list them here.
--Compilation & running Instructions - detail out how to run your project (i.e., give makefile targets and describe what they are for).
-If you have an executable that we can use to run simple commands, give instructions on how to use that.

-List of coding practices to check

--Code readability - consistent naming and indentation, meaningful identifiers, comments, no too long lines (3 points) -Code modularity - short and specific task functions, good code reuse (3 points) -Version control - use of version control to collaborate and making meaningful commits (2 points) -Makefile - makefile for experiments and executable build (doesn’t have to be separate as long as instructions are in the report) - (2 points)
--Tests - correctness and performance tests (5 points)

-List of Design Elements

--KV-store get API (1) - 1 points
--KV-store put API (1) - 1 point
--KV-store scan API (1) - 2 point
--In-memory memtable as balanced binary tree (1) - 4 points -SSTs in storage with efficient binary search (1) - 3 points -Database open and close API (1) - 2 points -Extendible hash buffer pool (2) - 6 points
--Integration buffer with get (2) - 2 points
--shrink API (2) - 2 point
--Clock eviction policy (2) - 4 points
--LRU eviction policy (2) - 4 points
--Static B-tree for SSTs (2) - 4 points
--Bloom filter for SST and integration with get (3) - 5 points -Compaction/Merge of two trees (3) - 5 points
--Support update (3) - 3 points
--Support delete (3) - 4 points

-List of Experiments

--Data volume VS put performance (1) - 3 points
--Data volume VS get performance (1) - 3 points
--Data Volume VS scan performance (1) - 3 points
--LRU vs Clock eviction policy with query throughput with changing buffer pool size (2) - 5 points -Binary search vs B-tree index with query throughput with changing data size (2) - 5 points -Put throughput with increasing data size (3) - 3 points -Get throughput with increasing data size (3) - 3 points -Scan throughput with increasing data size (3) - 3 points -Get performance for changing bloom filter bits with growing data size (3) - 5 points

-A few things about the bonus marks:

--If you get it, the project is still capped at 100 points -Extra things do not necessarily get you bonus unless they provide new insights (new experiments) or improve the design (new or changed implementation)
--You get a bonus if grading becomes easier, for example by mentioning clearly what doesn’t work, or having a lot of suitable tests.